wireapp/brand/Tone of Voice.md

 _(This section complements the Glossary with preferred phrasing & additional explanations for copy issues we find ourselves correcting repeatedly.)_

-**For example:** _“in Zeta” or “on Zeta”?_
+**For example:** _“in Wire” or “on Wire”?_

-We say “in Zeta” to mean “in the app”, but “on” is more appropriate when we mean the platform as a whole: ‘let’s connect on Zeta’ and ‘look at the conversation in Zeta’.
+We say “in Wire” to mean “in the app”, but “on” is more appropriate when we mean the platform as a whole: ‘let’s connect on Wire’ and ‘look at the conversation in Wire’.

 Easiest to remember as _**in** the app, **on** the plaform_.